awslabs/fortuna/README.rst

     poetry install

-All the dependecies will be installed at their required versions.
+All the dependencies will be installed at their required versions.
 If you also want to install the optional Sphinx dependencies to build the documentation, add the flag :code:`-E docs` to the command above.
 Finally, you can either access the virtualenv that Poetry created by typing :code:`poetry shell`,